 - Nominees shall have earned, as of the completion of the first semester of their senior year, no less than a 3.0 cumulative grade point average based on a scale of 4.0 as grade “A”.

 - Economic need is not a criterion for award.
 However, the nominating authority may, at his/her sole discretion, use “economic disadvantage” as a “tiebreaker”.
 The nomination authority may also use as a “tiebreaker” consideration of those students not receiving an award from any other scholarship program.

 - Nominations shall be considered according to applicable Equal Employment Opportunity and Non-Discrimination laws.
 All eligible students shall be fairly considered.

 - The school shall agree to make the availability of these scholarships known to all eligible students.

 - Nominees will be asked to participate in a public ceremony at which the nominees will be recognized (see below).

-- Monies will be awarded to students upon proof of successful completion of one semester of college classes, with a minimum of 9 units and no less than a 2.0 grade point average; or b) a certificate program at the Health Occupations Center.
+- Monies will be awarded to students upon proof of successful completion of: a) one semester of college classes with a minimum of 9 units and no less than a 2.0 grade point average; or b) a certificate program at the Health Occupations Center.
 At that time the student needs to submit a copy of their transcript along with their name and address for processing of payment to the District.